-Members of a sporting team from China will be billeted in your town for an international competition.
-Your language class wants to show support for China and make their stay here welcoming.
+Members of a sporting team from one of the Cook Islands will be billeted in your town (village) for an international competition.
+Your language class wants to show support for the team and make their stay here welcoming.
 A representative from the team has come into class to talk with you and share ideas.
 You discuss ways to do this, for example, through offering a translation 'hotline', offering financial aid if needed, messages of support, and other initiatives.
 You could consider the following:

-- the reasons to be involved - the ways to be involved - what initiatives your local community might already have in place - your roles and responsibilities as global citizens.
+- · the reasons to be involved - the ways to be involved - what initiatives your local community might already have in place - your roles and responsibilities as global citizens.